Private Wealth 2024

 Public Beneficial Ownership Registers

 At present, beneficial ownership data of companies is not publicly available in Bermuda.
-A private register has been in existence for over 70 years, to which the Bermuda Monetary Authority (and certain other law enforcement agencies) has access, but the general public does not.
-The Bermuda government indicated, in July 2020, alongside other British Overseas Territories, that it would progress proposals to establish public access, but there have been no developments since then.
+A private register has been in existence for over 70 years, to which the Bermuda Monetary Authority (and certain other law enforcement agencies) has access, whereas the general public does not.
+The Bermuda government indicated, in July 2020, alongside other British Overseas Territories, that it would progress proposals to establish public access.

 Bermuda’s estate-planning structures are suitable for all forms of family from all cultures, including large and small families.

-As businesses and families become increasingly global, this can lead to challenges when transferring wealth to family members who may be affected by tax laws, rules of inheritance and treaties in multiple jurisdictions.
+Businesses and families are becoming increasingly global, which can lead to challenges when transferring wealth to family members who may be affected by tax laws, rules of inheritance and treaties in multiple jurisdictions.

-Various strategies have been used in this context, for example:
+Various strategies have been used in this context such as:

 At a basic level, the simple discretionary trust model can provide effective protection against some onshore laws simply because no beneficiary has a definite entitlement to, or an equitable interest in, the assets held in such a trust (only a potential entitlement), although this protection depends on the onshore jurisdiction in question and the terms of the trust.
 It is of vital importance for offshore advisers to work closely with onshore lawyers when designing offshore wealth-planning structures.